4. Neutron reflectometry use#

 The model was trained with linear resolution smearing (dq/q) in the range [0.01, 0.12]

-The following quantities are additional inputs to the network: prior bounds, q values, the resolution dq/q.
+The following quantities are additional inputs to the network: prior bounds, the resolution dq/q.

 prior_bounds = [